16 hidden gems & OFF the beaten track activities in Barcelona

 12. Torre Collserola

-15. Visit the lesser-known neighborhoods of Sants, Les Corts or El Clot
+15. Explore lesser-known neighborhoods of Sants, Les Corts or El Clot

 16. Catalan traditions

-The Catalans keep some special traditions: for example, they build human towers and giant parades are regularly held.
-If you have the chance: witnessing these traditions is very local (though crowded).
-Watching giants is always possible: at La Casa dels Entremesos in El Born (Plaça de les Beates 2).
-Also very nice to go with children.
+Catalans have some unique traditions worth experiencing: they build human towers and regularly hold giant parades.
+If you have the chance, witnessing these traditions is a quintessential local experience (though be prepared for crowds).
+You can also see the giants year-round at La Casa dels Entremesos in El Born (Plaça de les Beates 2).
+It’s a fantastic spot to visit with kids, too.